kcho/ENIGMA_CHR_DTI/README.md

 ```

-## Sharing the outputs
+## Sharing outputs to other teams

-Run the code below to compress the file to share.
+Run the code below to collect and compress the files to share.

 ```
 docker run -it -v ${enigma_chr_dir}:/data kcho/enigma-chr-pipeline collect_outputs.py
 ```

-Here is the list of files to share
+Here is the list of files collected by `collect_outputs.py`

 ```
 /Users/kc244/enigma_chr_data